knmcguire/knmcguire.github.io/docs/blog/posts/robbie_dog.md

 *At the European Robotics Forum they kept on talking about a humanoid robotic development strategy, but how about their companions huh!?
-They needs some love and attention too!*
+They need some love and attention too!*

 *Enjoy!*